 Muscle tissue is responsible for the movement of materials through the body, the movement of one part of the body with respect to another, posture, and locomotion.

 Muscle is the only biological tissue capable of actively generating tension.
 This characteristic enables human skeletal muscle to perform the important functions of maintaining upright body posture, moving body parts, and absorbing shock.
-Human skeletal muscle possesses four biomechanical properties: extensibility, elasticity, irritability, and ...
+Human skeletal muscle possesses four biomechanical properties: extensibility, elasticity, irritability, and the ability to develop ...